splunk/public-o11y-docs/gdi/get-data-in/application/nodejs/troubleshooting/common-nodejs-troubleshooting.rst

 To use AlwaysOn Profiling, upgrade to Node version 16 or higher.

-AlwaysOn Profiling data and logs don't appear in Observability Cloud
+AlwaysOn Profiling data and logs don't appear in Splunk Observability Cloud
 --------------------------------------------------------------------

 Collector configuration issues might prevent AlwaysOn Profiling data and logs from appearing in Splunk Observability Cloud.